 All Sensu network communication can be configured to use TLS.
 Securing the API and dashboard should be your first priority, since this traffic will contain user authentication traffic.
 Your next step should then be to secure the agent to backend network traffic, which will protect your agent user password from compromise as well as make sure that all check output and other data submitted by the agents is secure.
 Finally, if you are running a cluster for your Sensu backend, you can choose to encrypt the etcd peer-to-peer communication.

 All of these secure communications efforts have one thing in common: the need for certificates from a Certificate Authority (CA).
-You can choose to use self-signed certificates, certificates generated by a public CA such as Let's Encrypt, or, if you have one, an internal CA. This process may be unfamiliar to some of you, we’ll walk you through setting up a custom CA in our upcoming webinar and show you it’s not as difficult as it sounds (register below!).
+You can choose to use self-signed certificates, certificates generated by a public CA such as Let's Encrypt, or, if you have one, an internal CA. This process may be unfamiliar to some of you, we walk you through setting up a custom CA in a webinar and show you it’s not as difficult as it sounds (watch it below!).

 This configuration is something you will want to plan for as you begin your deployment of Sensu.
 Some of these configurations, such as securing the etcd peer communication, cannot be accomplished once your cluster is operational.